nigeleke/sbt-rust/README.md

 The plugin really only "makes sense" for multi-project environments.
 If the user only has a single `cargo` / `trunk` project they may as well use the tool directly.
-However a `build.sbt` could be created as a wrapper and this plugin used if desired, which is demonstrated in the sbt-test scripted tests.
+However a `build.sbt` could be created as a wrapper and this plugin used if desired.
+The expected folder structure for this is demonstrated in the sbt-test scripted tests.

 ## Usage